DomnicaTeodor/AndroidThings--TeamAssignment/README.md

 Each sensor was strategically positioned to detect motion in specific zones, forming part of the escape room's puzzle logic.
 The microcontroller was programmed to monitor both sensors and check for a condition—such as both sensors being triggered within a certain time frame or in a specific order.
 Once this condition was satisfied, the system would trigger an actuator, such as rotating a servo or flashing an LED, to simulate an unlocking event.

-The entire system was prototyped on a breadboard and powered independently for testing.
-The interaction was designed to feel seamless and reactive, increasing immersion for escape room participants.

 ---